UniversalDependencies/docs/_en/dep/advcl-relcl.md

 udver: '2'
 ---

-This relation applies to relative clauses that modify a clause (as opposed to typical relative clauses, which are adnominal and use [acl:relcl]()).
+This relation applies to a relative clause that is adverbial in one of the following ways:

+(1) It modifies a clause (as opposed to typical relative clauses, which are adnominal and use [acl:relcl]()).

 For example, the antecedent is a clause in: